 ANZ offers both a Dividend Reinvestment Plan (DRP) and a Bonus Option Plan (BOP) as alternatives to receiving cash dividends on ANZ ordinary shares.

-The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2019 Interim Dividend was the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on ASX and Chi-X during the ten trading days commencing 17 May 2019, and then rounded to the nearest whole cent but if the fraction was one half of a cent the amount was rounded down to the nearest whole cent.
-In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2019 Interim Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Standard Time) on 15 May 2019.
+The Acquisition Price used in determining the number of shares provided under the DRP and BOP in connection with the 2021 Interim Dividend was the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on ASX and Chi-X during the ten trading days commencing 14 May, and then rounded to the nearest whole cent but if the fraction is one half of a cent the amount was rounded down to the nearest whole cent.
+In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2021 Interim Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Standard Time) on 12 May 2021.